-8.1.1 Creating a skeleton class from a binary
+8.1.1 Creating a stub file for a single class

-1. Create a skeleton class by running the skeleton class generator.
+1. Create a stub file by running the stub class generator.

 '''

-cd checkers/jdk/nullness/src
+cd nullness-stub

-java checkers.util.skel.Skeleton java.util.Set > java/util/Set.java
+java checkers.util.stub.StubGenerator java.lang.String > String.ji

 '''

-Supply it with the fully-qualified name of the class for which you wish to generate a skeleton class.
-The skeleton class generator prints the skeleton class to standard out, so you may wish to redirect its output to a file.
+Supply it with the fully-qualified name of the class for which you wish to generate a stub class.
+The stub class generator prints the stub class to standard out, so you may wish to redirect its output to a file.

-You need to ensure that both checkers.jar and lib/asmx.jar are in your classpath.
+You need to ensure that checkers.jar is in you classpath.